 Freud came to London with his family in 1938, after fleeing Nazi-occupied Vienna.
 Most importantly for Freud, he was able to bring his library and much-loved collection of over 2,000 antiquities with him to London – where he re-created his study much as it had been in Vienna.
 Here, among the book-lined walls of his study, you’ll find the original, now iconic couch on which Freud’s patients told him their dreams.

-House Tours: 2pm every Wednesday & 1st Sunday of the Month.
+House Tours: Insightful, informative, expert led tours at 2pm every Wednesday & 1st Sunday of the Month.
 Exhibitions & tours included with admission.